Table Of Contents

 Among the best uses for K3s are:

-- With K3’s lightweight architecture, small businesses can run operations faster and with fewer resources while enjoying high availability, scalability, security, and other full-blown Kubernetes (K8) architecture benefits.
+• With K3’s lightweight architecture, small businesses can run operations faster and with fewer resources, while enjoying high availability, scalability, security, and other benefits of a full-blown Kubernetes (K8) architecture.

-- Create a single-node cluster using K3s to maintain the manifests’ deployment workflow.
+• Create a single-node cluster using K3s to maintain the deployment workflow of the manifests.
 It works great when you install K3s on an edge device or server.
 This enables you to use your existing CI/CD workflows and container images with the YAML files or Helm charts.

-- For cloud deployments, point K3s servers to a managed database like Google Cloud SQL or Amazon RDS in order to use multiple agents to deploy a highly available control plane.
+• For cloud deployments, point K3s servers to a managed database, such as Google Cloud SQL or Amazon RDS, to utilize multiple agents for deploying a highly available control plane.
 For maximum uptime, K3s can run each server in a separate availability zone.

 When To Use K8s

 For everything else requiring heavy-duty clusters, K8s is the best choice.
-See, while K3s is purpose-built for running Kubernetes on bare metal servers, K8s is a general container orchestrator.
+Note that while K3s is purpose-built for running Kubernetes on bare-metal servers, Kubernetes (K8s) is a general-purpose container orchestrator.
 Also, K8s offers many configuration options for various applications.

 If you want more high-availability options, such as automatic failover and cluster-level redundancy, full-blown K8s may be the better choice.
 Likewise, K8s offers plenty more extensions, dependencies, and features, such as load balancing, auto-scaling, and service discovery.

-Besides, K8s can handle more sophisticated applications, such as robust big data analytics and high-performance computing (HPC).
-K3s is better suited for resource-restrained environments, such as IoT devices and computing at the edge.
+In addition, K8s can handle more sophisticated applications, such as robust big data analytics and high-performance computing (HPC).
+K3s is better suited for resource-constrained environments, such as IoT devices and edge computing.

 In the long run, both small and larger companies can use K8s to handle complex applications with multiple extensions, cloud provider add-ons, and external drivers to get things done.